Table of Contents

 The Ball Python Care Sheet

 Ball pythons hatchlings are around 10 inches in length.
-Adult male ball pythons have an average of 2-3 feet in size while female ball pythons can grow an average 3-5 feet long.
+Adult male ball pythons have an average of 2-3 feet in size, while female ball pythons can grow an average of 3-5 feet long.

 When considering the best ball python enclosure plans, you should think of the size too.
 The females are usually longer than males.